-• be established in a Member State of the European Union or Republic of Moldova or any other eligible countries as stipulated in the basic act NDICI-GE.
-This obligation does not apply to international organisations and

-- be directly responsible for the preparation and management of the action with the co-applicant(s) and affiliated entity(ies), not acting as an intermediary. - (2) Potential applicants may not participate in calls for proposals or be awarded grants if they are in any of the situations listed in Section 2.6.10.1 of the practical guide;
+- (1) In order to be eligible for a grant, the lead applicant must: - be a legal person and - be non-profit-making and - be a civil society organisation18 established19 in Kosovo, or in a Member State of the European Union, or any country, as all are eligible for participation in contracts financed under Neighbourhood, Development and International Cooperation Instrument (NDICI Global Europe)20 and - be directly responsible for the preparation and management of the action with the coapplicant(s) and affiliated entity(ies), i.e. not acting as an intermediary and - have a minimum of 1 year of experience in the field of application within the last 3 years, at the submission deadline for concept notes. - (2) Potential applicants may not participate in calls for proposals or be awarded grants if they are in any of the situations listed in Section 2.6.10.1 of the practical guide;